 ‘Livingstone, I presume?’

 Well, he is a slightly odd one!
 Tim Jeal in his biography from the 1970’s put down on paper what many have pondered.
-Are we right to presume that the Livingstone who is lauded as the greatest missionary ever, was in fact a great missionary?
+Are we right to presume that the Livingstone, sometimes lauded as the greatest missionary ever, was, in fact, even a good one?

 Writing of his own contribution to biographical research about Livingstone, Jeal asserts: ‘the picture I presented of the great explorer’s character and life’s work differed significantly from depictions of him in all previous biographies…The picture of Livingstone presented in biographies published after mine has in all factual essentials resembled my own.